 Saper Law regularly drafts sponsorship agreements as it relates to events, contests, or other programs being launched by our clients.
-The following article provides an overview of key sponsorship terms.

 Every sponsorship agreement is unique.
-Although it is best to consult an attorney when reviewing a sponsorship agreement to understand its terms, here are some general things to consider so that both you and your sponsor each know their obligations under the agreement.
+Although it is best to consult an attorney when reviewing a sponsorship agreement to understand its terms, below are some general things to consider so that both you and your sponsor each know their obligations under the agreement.

 Overview of the Parties

 This section generally states the names, addresses, and in the case of corporations and other legal entities, the state of incorporation.
 This section also can include general information about the event and the sponsor.

 This section will generally outline each of the parties’ responsibilities under the agreement such as the limitations on the use of the sponsor’s name in promoting the event, whether the sponsor will be exclusive sponsor of the event or whether other sponsors will be involved, and whether the sponsor will be responsible for or have final approval of the advertising materials to promote the event.

 This section will also generally include the obligations of each of the parties in contributing the event.
 Each party will be looking to give and receive compensation for their involvement in the event—sometimes more than just monetary contributions and advertising.
 For example, sponsors might request the exclusive rights to sell t-shirts and memorabilia, whereas event operators may request the sponsor provide a public address system for the event in lieu of a big check.